Cooler temperatures ahead in the 8-14 day outlook

-DENVER (KDVR) — Temperatures have been warm and mostly above average for the first two weeks of May.
+DENVER (KDVR) – Temperatures have been warm and mostly above average for the first 2 weeks of May.
 Looking ahead into next week, temperatures will remain warm across the Front Range through Friday.

-However, after this next week, the 8-14-day outlook shows cooler than average temperatures across most of Colorado.
-The average high temperature ranges from 73-76 degrees from May 21-27.
+However, after this next week, the 8-14 day outlook shows cooler than average temperatures across most of Colorado.
+The average high temperature ranges from 73 degrees to 76 degrees from May 21 through May 27.
 Highs look to be in the 50s and 60s with a bump to the low 70s by May 28.

 Cooler than average temperatures will help to reduce the enhanced fire risk we have been dealing with for the past month and a half.